 DMARC

-DMARC (Domain-based Message Authentication, Reporting and Conformance) is an email authentication protocol that helps domain owners prevent email spoofing by defining how messages failing SPF and DKIM checks should be handled.
+DMARC, or Domain-based Message Authentication, Reporting, and Conformance, is an email security standard that helps domain owners prevent email spoofing by telling receiving mail servers how to handle messages that fail authentication checks.

 Examples